On Signed Network Games with Binary Actions: Concluding remarks

 \section{Concluding remarks}

-The signed network coordination games studied in this paper encompass a number of network strategic games that have appeared in the recent literature.
+The {\black signed network games with binary actions} studied in this paper encompass a number of network strategic games that have appeared in the recent literature.
 They model the contemporaneous presence of strategic complement and strategic substitute effects in an economic multi-player model, or rather the presence of antagonistic behaviors in a social network.
-Such games pose challenging problems, as Nash equilibria may not exist and even when they exist the behavior of learning dynamics may be complex and sensitive to initial condition and the order of activation of the various players.
+Such games pose significant challenges: Nash equilibria may fail to exist, and even when they do, learning dynamics may be complex and sensitive to initial conditions and activation order.
 In this paper, we have obtained conditions under which a subset of coordinating players is capable of forcing the convergence of best response dynamics to a Nash equilibrium that is a consensus on their part.
 Our results use in a novel way the concept of cohesiveness proposed in \cite{Morris:2000} and build on the super-modular properties of coordinating games.
 Further work includes finding efficient algorithms to verify the proposed conditions and deriving necessary conditions for existence, reachability and stability of Nash equilibria.